Skip to Main Content

 German Regulatory Expertise

-Production managers fluent in DFFF federal requirements, state-level film fund regulations across 16 Länder, heritage site permitting through Denkmalschutzbehörden, and EU drone regulations via LBA.
+Production managers fluent in DFFF federal needs, state-level film fund rules across 16 Länder, heritage site permitting through Denkmalschutzbehörden, and EU drone rules via LBA.

 Budget & Incentive Management

-Deep knowledge of the DFFF (up to 25%) and stackable regional funds from Medienboard Berlin-Brandenburg, FilmFernsehFonds Bayern, and Film- und Medienstiftung NRW to maximize your combined incentive package.
+Deep knowledge of the DFFF (up to 25%) and stackable regional funds from Medienboard Berlin-Brandenburg, FilmFernsehFonds Bayern, and Film- und Medienstiftung NRW to boost your combined incentive package.

 Crew & Vendor Network

-Established relationships with German crew across Berlin, Munich, Hamburg, Cologne, and Frankfurt, plus trusted vendor partnerships and equipment suppliers throughout Europe's largest economy.
+Set up relationships with German crew across Berlin, Munich, Hamburg, Cologne, and Frankfurt, plus trusted vendor partnerships and gear suppliers across Europe's largest economy.

 Studio & Location Knowledge

-Intimate familiarity with Studio Babelsberg, Bavaria Studios, MMC Studios, Studio Hamburg, and location logistics from Berlin's diverse architecture to Bavarian Alps and Rhine valley settings.
+Intimate familiarity with Studio Babelsberg, Bavaria Studios, MMC Studios, Studio Hamburg, and location logistics from Berlin's varied build style to Bavarian Alps and Rhine valley settings.

 Frequently Asked Questions